Arthur-Kerensa/arthur-kerensa.github.io/setup-wiki.md

 - Login to your domain registar (namecheap, godaddy etc) and point the nameservers to digitalocean. `ns1.digitalocean.com` `ns2.digitalocean.com` `ns3.digitalocean.com`
 - Taking note of [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) now follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-configure-ssl-termination-on-digitalocean-load-balancers) to create a load balancer.
 - During this procedure you will have installed NGinx and created a HTTPS certificate.
+- Any NGinx issues can be checked with the help of [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04).
 - Create a firewall on the console for your two frontend servers, allow all HTTP(S) and SSH traffic.

 ### Next setup the database